Society Hill Synagogue: Society Hill Synagogue

 In the 1960s, a new community of Jews in the Society Hill neighborhood were looking for a spiritual home.
 This new congregation purchased the building in 1967.

 Restoration began in 1968 under the supervision of architect Henry J. Magaziner.
 The restoration cost $300,000 and included updates to the 1829 building, repair of Walter's façade, and the addition of air-conditioning, a contemporary kitchen, and a new social area.
 There were approximately 100 member families at the time.
 Additional work in 1971 was directed by Cauffman, Wilkenson & Pepper, with John Milner.
 The building is listed as a Philadelphia City Landmark and is on the state and National Registers of Historic Places.

+Society Hill hired Larry Fader as cantor in October 1971.
+The synagogue opened its preschool to ages 2½ to 5 year olds in 1972.

+On New Year's Eve, December 31, 1975, the Liberty Bell was moved to a new pavilion across from Independence Hall at the dawn of the Bicentennial year.
+In celebration of the Liberty Bell's move, and in celebration of the Bicentennial year, Congregation Mikveh Israel, still at Broad and York Streets, sponsored a joint New Year Eve's service with Society Hill Synagogue at Society Hill's building.

 In 1985, architect James A. Oleg Kruhly designed a new addition.
 In 2005, the synagogue completed more than $80,000 worth of interior work, which included adding a permanent Beit Midrash.